give-me/vpn/README.md

 ## Uninstall

 In order to uninstall this tool, just run ```/opt/vpn-gateway/bin/uninstall.sh``` as root.
+In this case, logging out from NordVPN is made with a command ```nordvpn logout``` instead of ```nordvpn logout --persist-token``` your token will expire regardless of which token you specified (expirable in 30 days or non-expirable).

 Additionally, if Cloudflare for Teams was configured as a channel, you can delete unnecessary API Tokens created upon request of this tool and available [here](https://dash.cloudflare.com/profile/api-tokens) because Cloudflare set a limit of API Tokens.